bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

         await Transaction.get(txId);
     ```

-## Transferring bitmarks using the Bitmark-CLI
+## Transferring bitmarks using the Bitmark CLI

-The Bitmark-CLI allows users to transfer bitmarks by submitting the transactions to its connected node and then broadcasting to the network.
+The Bitmark CLI allows users to transfer bitmarks by submitting the transactions to its connected node and then broadcasting to the network.

-See [The Basics of Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/shannona-patch-working-with-bitmark/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md#creating-a-bitmark-account-using-the-bitmark-cli) for more information on the interface.

-To transfer a Bitmark Certificate using the Bitmark-CLI:
+To transfer a Bitmark Certificate using the Bitmark CLI:

 * Submit a transfer request